Every day, as a physical therapist, you’re working to minimize your patient’s pain. But is your practice inadvertently making them feel worse?

 That can be hard sometimes.
 If somebody drops out, they may not want to explain why they left their program.
 If somebody successfully completed their program, they may just want to be done — and move on.

 But some patients will be happy to offer feedback, and that’s the best way you can determine whether you need to change something about your treatment program and patient experience.

 Of course, we would argue that if your practice is offering diagnostic testing, which is far more accurate than conventional physical therapy treatment programs, you’re going to have far more patients complete their treatment than other patients who may have been misdiagnosed (and thus have good reasons for dropping out; the treatment isn’t fixing their problem).

 But the bottom line is that patients want to be heard, and physical therapists should do everything they can to make sure they are heard.
 Yes, the quality of the diagnosis and treatment plan the patient receives is extremely important — in other words, the physical part of physical therapy.
 But that emotional component, where the patient decides whether they’re happy or unhappy when going to see a PT, can make or break a physical therapy practice.

 If the patient experience isn’t a positive one, there’s going to be a bad outcome for both the patient and the physical therapist.
 The patient doesn’t get better, and the physical therapy practice, oblivious to its shortcomings, may get a little worse.

 But get the patient experience right, and your physical therapy practice will be healthy forevermore.
 We think we can help you with that, which is why we hope you’ll give HODS a call or send us an email.
-In fact, we believe if you become a Hands-On Diagnostics franchise, you’ll be giving everybody who walks in your doors an amazing patience experience — and that working together will be a wonderful experience for all of us.
+In fact, we believe if you become a Hands-On Diagnostics member, you’ll be giving everybody who walks in your doors an amazing patience experience — and that working together will be a wonderful experience for all of us.